yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-AMP/Readme.md

    - *GPIO6 - LRCLK* (frame clock)
    - *GPIO7 - DIN* (digital audio signal)

-    Note: GPIO 5/6/7 are not wired to any board pin, they are exclusively used for the two MAX98357A.
+    Note: GPIOs 5/6/7 are not wired to any board pin, they are exclusively used for the two MAX98357A.
  - **screw terminals** for connecting 2 loudspeakers (4...8 Ohm, left + right audio channel)
  - **microSD** card slot connected to the ESP32-S3 via fast SPI bus *FSPI*:
    - *GPIO10 - SCS* (SPI bus control, chip select, this control line is not needed for SD_MMC-lib and available for other usage when solder bridge *SD_CS* is open [default closed])